iristfu/Places/README.md

 **Optional Nice-to-have Stories**

 * User can add a "liked" place to a chosen itinerary.
+* User can edit profile image and bio.
 * User can edit a previously made itinerary within the itinerary details view.
 * For each place, the user can click to see a detail view of the place including the name, location on the map, a description, reviews, etc.
 * User can unfavorite locations from the favorite list and reorder items on the favorite list.